lsdefine/attention-is-all-you-need-keras/README.md

 - For larger number of layers, the special learning rate scheduler reported in the papar is necessary.
 - In *pinyin_main.py*, I tried another method to train the deep network.
 I train the first layer and the embedding layer first, then train a 2-layers model, and then train a 3-layers, etc. It works in this task.

+### Upgrades
+Reconstruct some classes.
+It is more easier to use the components in other models, just import transformer.py Add fast in-graph greedy predictions.
+TODO: in-graph beam search.

 # Acknowledgement
 - Some model structures and some scripts are borrowed from [jadore801120/attention-is-all-you-need-pytorch](https://github.com/jadore801120/attention-is-all-you-need-pytorch).